|

 percent smaller on the surface and 42 percent shallower than its natural

+size.
 Plaintiffs consider these projections

 unrealistically optimistic.
 They allege that, 50 years hence, the lake